electerious/lightroom-controller/README.md

 ![lightroom-controller](https://github.com/user-attachments/assets/a0fdfe43-35a3-413e-8f77-d0616fcf923d)

-> ⚠️ This project is still in development and may not work as expected.
-Use at your own risk!

 > 💡 This project is not affiliated with Adobe Systems Incorporated in any way.
 It is an independent tool that utilizes the Lightroom External Controller API to provide a simple interface for controlling Lightroom CC.

 ## Contents